Email

 The information that would normally be displayed on that screen is automatically transferred to one of the EFIS screens.

-14. If a screen falls in an advanced (EFIS equipped) EICAS system?
+31. If a screen fails in a basic (non EFIS equipped) EICAS system?

 The information that would normally appear on that screen is displayed in compacted format on the other screen.